 Perhaps it’s the stunning coastlines and natural surroundings?
-Maybe it’s the welcoming people, vibrant culture and delicious food?
+Maybe it’s the welcoming people, vibrant culture, and delicious food?
 Whatever it may be for you, there are so many reasons expats from all over the world look to move here.

 Many expats chose to live in the Algarve, as it is one of the most popular locations to live in Portugal.
-However, if a relaxing alternative Portuguese lifestyle in a beautiful island setting sounds like you, then you should certainly consider living in Madeira.
+However, if a relaxing alternative Portuguese lifestyle in a beautiful island setting sounds like you, you should consider living in Madeira.

 Madeira – island life with a Portuguese twist